 Fog, an ubiquitous weather condition in the Bay Area, can come on suddenly, causing temperatures to drop.
 Spring’s morning fogs tend to burn off by afternoon, but not so in summer.
 Fall is the best time to visit, when clear, fog-free days foster fabulous photo ops around the city.
 Winter, the rainy season, lasts from November through March.

-Few cities can boast an awe-inspiring setting like San Francisco.
-With its steep streets framed by views of the glittering San Francisco Bay, this city of more than 805,000 people is one spectacular place.
-The area first drew the attention of the Spanish, who in 1776 established the Presidio military garrison on a hill overlooking the bay, and chose the site for Mission Dolores.
+Few cities can boast an awe-inspiring setting like San Francisco, with its steep streets framed by views of the glittering San Francisco Bay, this city of more than 837,000 people is one spectacular place.
+The area first drew the attention of the Spanish, who in 1776 established the Presidio military garrison overlooking the bay, and built Mission San Francisco de Asis, also known as Mission Dolores.

-Precious metals funded the city’s early prosperity, thanks to gold discoveries in the nearby Sierra Nevada foothills in 1849, and to the Comstock Lode silver vein, found in Nevada ten years later.
-But the walls came tumbling down—literally—on the April 18, 1906, when a massive earthquake ripped open the San Andreas Fault.
-The quake and resulting city-wide fires killed an estimated 3,000 people, left 225,000 people homeless and destroyed 28,000 buildings.
+Precious metals funded the city’s early prosperity, thanks to gold strikes in the nearby Sierra Nevada foothills in 1849, and the Comstock Lode silver vein in Nevada 10 years later.
+But the walls came tumbling down on April 18, 1906, when a massive earthquake shook this city built on the San Andreas Fault.
+The quake and resulting fires killed an estimated 3,000 people, left 225,000 people homeless and destroyed 28,000 buildings.

-Rising like a phoenix from its ashes, San Francisco began to develop its progressive personality in the decades after the earthquake.
-The city’s reputation for welcoming the disenfranchised began in the 1950s, with the influx of Beat poets like Lawrence Ferlinghetti and Allen Ginsberg, who hung out in the coffeehouses of North Beach.
-Next came the hippies in the 1960s, when the Haight-Ashbury neighborhood cradled America’s countercultural movement.
-The gay and lesbian community, which took hold in the Castro District in the 1970s, retains a powerful voice in the city today.
+Rising like a phoenix from the ashes, San Francisco displayed its progressive personality in the decades after the earthquake.
+The city’s reputation for welcoming the disenfranchised began in the 1950s, with the influx of Beat poets, including Lawrence Ferlinghetti and Allen Ginsberg, who hung out in the coffeehouses of North Beach.
+They were followed by the hippies in the late 1960s, when the Haight-Ashbury neighborhood birthed America’s countercultural movement.
+The gay and lesbian community, which claimed the Castro District in the 1970s, remains a powerful voice in the city today.

 Surrounded by 29 miles of coastline, San Franciscans revel in an active outdoor lifestyle.
 Weekends find locals biking in Golden Gate Park, sailing the bay and hiking in the Marin headlands.
 Those who prefer to kick back head for Ocean Beach on the west side of the peninsula.